Koh Tao Island: 22 Best Things To Do In Koh Tao Thailand

 We were the only tourists there!
 At the top you get great views of the south end of Koh Tao.
 GPS here.

 4. Wat Koh Tao Temple

 This is the only Buddhist Wat in Koh Tao, and it was just built in 2018.

 The Thai style architecture is great for photos, and you don’t need to wear anything special to walk around or take pictures from the outside.

 Read More: Wat Koh Tao Temple

 5. Shark Island

 Shark Island is a small, rocky island near the east coast of Koh Tao, and it’s great for kayaking and snorkeling trips.

-If you want to kayak to Shark Island, the best place to start from is Sai Daeng Beach since the distance is less than half a mile.
+If you want to kayak to Shark Island, the best place to start from is Sai Daeng Beach since the distance is less than a kilometer.